Image: Journalists covering an event. ©Andy Leung from Pixabay

 H.E Mr Jon Åström Gröndahl gave opening remarks to a Media Skills for Researchers webinar – the first of five delivered to staff at Strengthening Human Rights and Peace Research and Education in ASEAN/Southeast Asia (SHAPE-SEA) thanks to funding from the Swedish International Development Cooperation Agency (Sida).

-The training is part of a two-year £234,000 SIDA-funded project to help 500 scientists from 10 institutions promote their research more effectively to the world’s media and have a greater influence on national and global policy and decision making.
+The training is part of a two-year £234,000 SIDA-funded project to help 500 scientists from 10 institutions communicate their research findings more effectively to the world’s media and have a greater influence on national and global policy and decision making.

 These include researchers from SHAPE-SEA, based at the Institute of Human Rights and Peace Studies, Mahidol University, Thailand, as well as other institutions such as Makerere University in Uganda and Edurado Mondlane University in Mozambique.

 The training will help researchers better communicate their research findings